 The freedom that laptop owners enjoy by not being tethered to a chair and desk can actually work against us.
 We develop a lot of habits—like browsing in bed—that can cause overheating issues.
 A lot of laptops are designed with their air vents on the bottom, so setting the laptop down on soft bedding or carpet for prolonged use is a bad idea.
 You’d be surprised at how quickly the heat can build up when those vents are blocked.

 If you this is a habit, you might consider investing in a laptop cooling pad to keep the air flow unobstructed.
 There are even powered versions that help direct cool air into the underside vents of your laptop.
 Some even come with USB hubs and other bells and whistles.

 Sure, these will make your laptop less mobile, but if it helps with overheating then at least you’ll have a laptop that runs.

-If you can’t use it as a laptop anymore, consider repurposing it.
+If you just can’t use your computer as a laptop anymore, consider repurposing it.
 The compact motherboards fit great inside of older and smaller computer cases and cardboard boxes.
 These kinds of rigs are great for in-drawer HTPCs, closet-servers, or under-the-desk mounted workstations.
 You’ll have to be a bit more careful if you leave the guts exposed, but depending on the room, it can cut down on dust problems.
 You can also regulate air flow a bit better and mount some standard computer fans in clever places, like in the back and sides of the drawer or desk.

+I hate seeing machines go to waste.
+My last project took a seven-year-old overheating Dell Inspiron 9100 and turned it into a cool-running under-the-table HTPC.
 Have you recently given an overheating laptop new life?
 Have some better tips for temperature management?
 Know what to kill to keep CPU load light?
 Share in the comments!